redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

         ));
     }

-The **AlAssetsPath** provides the paths for common assets folders, in our block we need the upload folder, so we will use the **getUploadFolder** method, which is deputated to return this information.
+The **AssetsPath** provides the paths for common assets folders, in our block we need the upload folder, so we will use the **getUploadFolder** method, which is deputated to return this information.